great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/try_gx_cloud.md

     ```
    Replace `user_access_token` and `organization_id` with the values you copied previously.

-3. Confirm the GX Agent status icon in GX cloud is green.
+3. Confirm the GX Agent status icon in GX Cloud is green.
 This indicates the GX Agent is running.

     ![GX Agent status](/img/gx_agent_status.png)